 Benadryl should be given with a small amount of food to help prevent stomach upset.

 Check the ingredients carefully.
 You want pure diphenhydramine.
 Some brands add additional medications such as acetaminophen or pseudoephedrine.
 While those ingredients are perfectly fine for a person, they’re usually toxic to dogs.
 Also, avoid formulas with alcohol.

-Many pet parents choose a children’s brand of diphenhydramine with the assumption it’s gentler than medicine for adults.
-However, children’s formulas often contain artificial sweeteners or flavors which can cause digestion problems in dogs.
+Many pet parents choose a children’s brand of diphenhydramine with the assumption that it’s gentler than medicine for adults.
+However, children’s formulas often contain artificial sweeteners or flavors, which can cause digestion problems in dogs.

 You want 100% pure diphenhydramine.
 It’s also called “generic diphenhydramine” or “generic Benadryl.”
-It contains no additional medicines or other ingredients.
-Most brand-name Benadryl sold in the U.S. is pure diphenhydramine, but you’ll want to check the label to be sure.
+This will contain no additional medicines or other ingredients.
+Most brand-name Benadryl sold in the U.S. is pure diphenhydramine, but you’ll still want to check the label to be sure.

 Avoiding Potential Medical Problems